owneraio/finp2p-ethereum-adapter/specs/design.md

 To seamlessly integrate FinP2P instructions into the Ethereum network, the FinP2P Proxy contract has been introduced.
 This contract facilitates the translation of FinP2P instructions onto the chain, dynamically establishing associations between accounts and assets as transactions occur.

 - **Tokens Ownership:** Tokens are "owned" by Ethereum addresses corresponding to the FinP2P users' public keys (finId).
 Tokens in these contracts cannot be transferred unrestrictedly to ensure regulatory compliance.
-- **Payload Verification:** The proxy contract will verify signatures from FinP2P users and ensure their validity before relaying transactions to the respective asset contracts.
-Leveraging secp256k1 cryptography, which is commonly used in Ethereum, streamlines the signature verification process within the contract.
+- **Payload Verification:** The proxy contract will verify FinP2P signatures from FinP2P users and ensure their validity before relaying transactions to the respective asset contracts.
+Leveraging elliptic curve cryptography, which is commonly used in Ethereum, streamlines the signature verification process within the contract.
-- **Transaction Relaying:** The proxy contract forwards valid, signed transactions to the appropriate asset contract to execute transfer, mint, burn, and other supported asset operations.
+- **Transaction Relaying:** The proxy contract forwards signed ethereum transactions to the appropriate asset contract to execute transfer, mint, burn, and other supported asset operations.
 - **Security:** The proxy contract is a critical component.
 Access control mechanisms should prevent unauthorized calls to the proxy.
 - **Upgradability (Optional):** Consider some level of upgradability in the proxy to accommodate evolving standards or security fixes.